Don’t be Accused of Drug Diversion: How to Safely Handle Controlled Substances

 - Waste immediately with a witness if the dose is known or if you are not titrating (waste to ordered dose prior to administration)

-- Administer drug in close proximity to removing it from medication dispensing system or waste it Account for every drop of IV medication or pills
+- Administer the drug in close proximity to removing it from the medication dispensing system or waste it Account for every drop of IV medication or pills

 - Know and follow your facility’s controlled substance policies